nikcleju/IT_Course/Lectures/02_SourceCoding.md

 * Why the name *instantaneous*?
     * The codeword can be decoded as soon as it is fully received
     * Counter-example: Uniquely decodable, non-instantaneous, delay 6: {0, 01, 011, 1110}

+### Uniquely decodable codes are non-singular

+- Theorem:
+    - An uniquely decodable code is non-singular

+- Proof: by contradiction
+    - Assume the uniquely-decodable code is singular
+    - This means some codewords are not unique (two different messages have same codeword)
+    - When decoding that codeword, you obviously can't decide which is the corresponding message
+    - Contradition: the code is not uniquely decodable
+    - So if the code is uniquely-decodable, it must be non-singular

+* Note: the converse is not necessary true; there exist some non-singular codes which are not uniquely-decodable

+* Relation between code types:
+   * Instantaneous $\subset$ uniquely decodable $\subset$ non-singular

 ### Existence of instantaneous codes